CLOSER-Cohorts/training-development/introduction/Z Archived information.md

 ## Unit 2.2

+>[!NOTE]
+> KR I feel the tone in this unit talks more to metadata creators (master students, researchers and data managers).
+For example, I use 'you should ...' or 'your data .../your research ...' etc. <p></p>
+> Should I generalise it so it speaks also to funders and people who will not be directly involved in the metadata creation process? <p></p>
+> BO - I quite like using phrases like your data/your research etc, as I think it fits in with the more personal/colloquial tone.
+I think the main audience will be individuals wanting to learn more about metadata, so I think it's fine.

 **Metadata terms**

 You may have come across metadata before, or this may be your first time.
 As such, you might be coming across new terms or revisiting knowledge of metadata concepts.

-As an evolving field, it is importnant to note that terminology around metadata can vary depending on the source you are using.
+As an evolving field, terminology around metadata can vary depending on the source you are using.
 The same term can be used or interpreted by people to mean slightly different things.

 In this module we will define different metadata concepts and terms as we go along.
 Outside of this module, using a glossary or terminiology bank can be a useful way to identify a single source of truth so you can be consistent in your metadata processes.